miclaus/nimiq-tokensale/README.md

-# nimiq-tokensale
+# Nimiq Token Sale Live Progress
-Nimiq Token Sale Live Progress
+A tiny live progress site for the Nimiq Token Sale.